 “I loved speaking with my mentor, Tobias Vahpahl [from CSI Heidelberg].
 It was useful to get a perspective of someone from academia”, says So, whose project aims to educate young entrepreneurs.
 “Our conversation stretched from my business idea to deconstructing the social enterprise sector and methods of impact — super interesting stuff!”

-“Our conversation stretched from my business idea to deconstructing the social enterprise sector and methods of impact — super interesting stuff!”
-Debbie So on meeting with Tobias Vahlpahl to review her business plan.
+“Our conversation stretched from my business idea to deconstructing the social enterprise sector and methods of impact — super interesting stuff!” – Debbie So, new entrepreneur

 The power of exchange